Adeem Younis, founder of SingleMuslim.com, built up the UK's largest faith-based matchmaking website from a tiny office above a Yorkshire pizza shop

 Younis, who is also co-founder of the UK-based Penny Appeal charity, says he counts SingleMuslim.com as a ‘community service’.

 He says: “We’re not just facilitating marriages.
 It’s a really liberating service, we help people and it’s a cornerstone to a society.
-Religion is bringing people together.”For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Religion is bringing people together.”tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.